 Ho Chi Minh City (formerly known as Saigon) buzzes with energy.
 Mopeds swarm the streets, shiny high rises touch the skies and colonial architecture hints at the presence of the French.
 Contrast the city’s frenetic pace with a trip to the Mekong Delta.
 Only a two-hour drive from the city, it’s a great spot for a day trip.

-Wind down on a short cruise aboard Song Xanh, a converted rice barge, stopping off at floating markets and small towns along the way.
+Wind down on a short cruise aboard a converted rice barge, stopping off at floating markets and small towns along the way.
 Find out more about taking a private Mekong Delta cruise.

 Phnom Penh, Cambodia

-Phnom Penh, at the confluence of the Mekong and Tonle Sap rivers in Cambodia, makes a great stop off on a longer trip from Vietnam.
+Cambodia’s capital, Phnom Penh, sits at the confluence of the Mekong and Tonlé Sap rivers.
 Spend a day exploring, perhaps a cyclo tour to see the surrounding countryside, and a visit to the Killing Fields and the S-12 Genocide Museum to learn about the devastating impact of the Khmer Rouge.
 Alternatively, if you’re based in the city, go for dinner with a difference on a sunset cruise.

 Kick back and observe the stunning scenery pass you by, watching daily life as it unfolds on the riverbanks, and take breaks to visit floating markets, remote villages, ancient temples and tangled jungle.

-RV Jayavarman or Pandaw Cruise, Vietnam and Cambodia
+Heritage Line’s Jayavarman & Jahan, Vietnam and Cambodia

-For a longer trip, take a peaceful trip from the Mekong Delta in Vietnam to Phnom Penh and Siem Reap in Cambodia on the RV Jayavarman or Pandaw cruises.
-Both have an exquisite combination of French colonial and Indochinese interiors.
+For a longer trip, take a peaceful trip from the Mekong Delta in Vietnam to Phnom Penh and Siem Reap in Cambodia on the Heritage Line’s luxurious Jayavarman or Jahan cruise ships.
+Both have an exquisite combination of French colonial and Indochinese interiors, filled with art.
 No better (or more elegant) place to take to the balcony and watch daily life on the riverbanks.

 Ready to set sail?
+Take a look at some of our sample itineraries for inspiration!
+Our Mekong Explorer trip plies the river as it traverses Vietnam and Cambodia, while our Laos Along the Mekong itinerary focusses on the charms of the Upper Mekong.
 Drop our travel experts a line – we’d love to help get the best out of your trip to Southeast Asia.